Lakme India - Are you Dark-skinned Friendly? #ColourMeRight for Anti-Colourism

 Lakmé’s history - It was started in 1952, it became famous because the then Prime Minister was concerned that Indian women were spending precious foreign exchange on beauty products.

 Based on the above historical fact, its definitely ironic (eyeronic rather).

-Lakmé needs to change the way they advertise if their products caters to all.
-Lakmé needs to be inclusive and represent diversity of Indian women, with all skin tones in all future ad campaigns.
+Lakmé needs to change the way they advertise if their products cater to all.
+Lakmé needs to represent diversity of Indian women, with all skin tones in all future ad campaigns.

 We know Lakmé can celebrate beauty – beyond geography, prejudice, conventions & the colour of one's skin (as per 'Celebrating beauty without bias', 'Beauty beyond boundaries' and 'All Inclusive' theme by Lakme Fashion Week - August 2018)

 The petition urges Lakmé to make a commitment to include women of all skin tones in their future advertisements.